Jumbo Reverse Mortgage — Loan Amounts Up to $4 Million

 The exact percentage of your home’s value you can borrow will depend on your age, current interest rates, and your property.

-Understanding Jumbo Reverse Mortgages in 2026
+How Jumbo Reverse Mortgages Work in 2026

 Several lenders offer jumbo reverse mortgages.
 Because these are proprietary loans, they are not required to comply with HUD HECM rules.
 That gives them flexibility, but also means you must pay close attention to the specific terms offered.